JoeStrout/miniscript/MiniScript-cpp/README.md

 ## Building for Linux

+Prerequisites: You will need make, gcc, and g++ installed.

-Use `make` to build the miniscript executable.
+Then use `make` to build the miniscript executable.
 You can also `make install` to install it in /usr/local/bin, or `make clean` to clean up.

 ## Building for Windows